Manila, My Manila!

 - Watch the famous Manila Bay sunset from the Baywalk

-- See the Central Post Office Building, Manila City Hall, The National Museum and Department of Tourism Building – the remaining Greco-Roman structures that survived the World War II
+- See the Central Post Office Building, Manila City Hall, The National Museum of Natural History and the National Museum of Anthropology – the remaining Greco-Roman structures that survived the World War II

 - See also Malacañang Palace, the official residence of the President of the Philippines